Hot Country Series, Book 2

 Steele can’t believe his luck.
 Alone with Tracy, and all it took was taking a punch to the mouth.
 She’s funny, sweet, sexy, and ready to experience every wild thing Steele hungers to do with her.
 But their time together is cut short, and hidden family issues threaten the trust they’ve built.
 Can they find the courage to confide in each other, or will their secrets keep them apart?

 Tracy Hartman sat in the tall makeup chair, staring at her reflection in the studio’s dressing room mirror.
 Her long blonde hair framed her hot, red face, and shock glazed her green eyes.
 The four other women who shared the room for the video shoot had made themselves scarce when she’d come stumbling in.

 She lifted her hands.
 They shook like a Hollywood earthquake.

 Had she actually just punched Steele McLairn, country music’s hottest superstar, in the mouth?

 The pain in the knuckles of her right hand confirmed it.

 Pressing her icy fingers to her burning cheeks, she concentrated on breathing.
 “What did I do?”
 She’d tried getting her point across to him by yelling, but when he’d given her that trademark smirk of his…

 Dropping her head into her palms, she let out a shaky sob.
 She may as well cry, no sense in preserving her makeup.
 She wouldn’t be doing any more filming today.
 Maybe not ever again.

 She should get up and change out of the studio’s costume.
-Red, spike-heeled cowgirl boots, short shorts, and pink T-shirt, tied up under her breasts seemed a little cliché for a country music video, but it was the hot look this year.
+Red, spike-heeled cowgirl boots, short shorts, and a pink T-shirt tied up under her breasts seemed a little cliché for a country music video, but it was the hot look this year.